andrewmcodes/rubocop-linter-action/README.md

 **Please view the [official documentation](https://rubocop-linter-action.readthedocs.io) for more detailed instructions**, including how to setup and use a configuration file to customize the action.
 Note that you can set the version for the documentation you are viewing in the bottom right.

+Currently this action does not work for **Pull Requests from a forked repository**.
+This is due to a limitation of the permissions of [GitHub Actions' GITHUB_TOKEN](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/authenticating-with-the-github_token#permissions-for-the-github_token) and GitHub Checks.
+See [this issue](https://github.com/andrewmcodes/rubocop-linter-action/issues/68) for details.

 ### Quickstart

 Default usage, similar to running `gem install rubocop && rubocop` from your command line: